 2.0 Target Markets

-Our ideal customer is between the ages of 13 and 25 who enjoys playing video games and has a mobile phone that allows applications to be downloaded, such as the iPhone, Android or Blackberry.
+Our ideal customer is between the ages of 13 and 25 who enjoys playing video games and has a mobile Android or Apple smartphone.
 They often have an Xbox, Wii, Playstation or other TV-based video game unit at home.
 They may also have a portable gaming unit such as the DS/DSi and other portable gadgets such as an iPod.

-Our game design consulting customer is the VP of marketing or equivalent position of a medium to large organization who is looking for creative promotional methods for their products and services.
+Our ideal game design consulting customer is the VP of marketing or equivalent position of a medium to large organization.
+They are looking for creative promotional methods for their products and services.

 2.1 Market Definition and Segmentation

-We target two segments: mobile game users and organizations that want to reach them.
+We target two segments in this sample marketing plan: mobile game users and organizations that want to reach them.
 In both of these segments, customers are computer and mobile phone savvy and enjoy creative experiences.

 1. Mobile Game Users

-There are two types of customers that define the demographic of mobile gamers: teens (including pre-teens) and young adults, which for the purposes of this marketing plan will include teenagers age 18 and above as they are considered young adults by the general population as well as by the law.
+There are two types of customers that define the demographics of mobile gamers: teens (including pre-teens) and young adults.
+For the purposes of this marketing plan example, we include teenagers age 18 and above as young adults.
 The primary difference between the two demographic segments is who provides the money for game purchases.

 Free mobile games:

-- We offer trimmed back versions of our games for free so that users can get a taste of the full game without committing any money up front.
+- We offer trimmed back versions of our games for free.
+This way, users can get a taste of the full game without committing any money up front.

-- Some features of free versions are disabled and advertising is displayed in some strategic locations within the game so that users are not bothered or distracted by the ads.
-For example, a soda company may pay for a sponsorship and we might embed their name as a clickable (tappable) billboard that appears as if it is part of the game itself.
+- Some features of free versions are disabled.
+We display advertising in strategic locations within the game so users are not bothered or distracted by the ads.
+For example, a soda company may pay for a sponsorship to embed their name as a clickable (tappable) billboard that appears as if it is part of the game itself.